 they're all famous for a quoted line or two about travel.

-These are some of my favourite travel quotes.
+These are some of our favourite travel quotes.

 A journey is best measured in friends, rather than miles.

 All travel has its advantages.
 If the passenger visits better

 countries, he may learn to improve his own.
 And if fortune carries him to worse, he may

 We live in a wonderful world that is full of beauty, charm and

 adventure.
 There is no end to the adventures we can have if only we seek them with our

 Airplane travel is nature's way of making you look like your

 I am one of those who never knows the direction of my journey

 To awaken quite alone in a strange town is one of the pleasantest